 Nova Icària Beach.
 This beach is perfect for families or groups of friends, as it is considered one of the quietest beaches in the city.
 Next to the Port Olimpic, is the best option if you want to relax, plus there are plenty of food options around (check out here our favorite Barcelona beach restaurants).
 It’s not too far from the subway either.
 It is also adapted for handicapped.

 Nova Mar Bella Beach.
 Just a bit further, this beach was also created during the refurbishment project of the Olympic Games.
 It’s probably the most diverse and cosmopolitan beach, frequented by young people, mostly students from the nearest universities, and women living in the district.
 There’s an area adapted for handicapped people., with adapted showers and toilets.

-But attention!
-Some areas of the beaches in Barcelona are frequented by nudists!
-Share this post to know where (and avoid them… or not!):
+AND BONUS!
+The areas of the beaches in Barcelona that are frequented by nudists!

 Nudist Barcelona Beaches.
 Top-less and nudism are legal in Spain.
 And while you’ll find ladies of all ages happily sunbathing their naked breasts in any city beach, there are two beaches in Barcelona with specific areas frequented by nudist (but they are not nudist-only: nudist and non-nudist mix in naturally there).
 The Sant Sebastià beach, probably because of its isolated location before the construction of the W Hotel, has been the favorite of gay nudists for many years.
 Instead, in the Mar Bella beach you will mostly find families that enjoy not using any swimsuits at all (Attention: don’t confuse Mar Bella with NOVA Mar Bella, right next to it).